hazelcast/hazelcast/hazelcast-documentation/src/QueryCriteriaAPI.md

 #### PredicateBuilder

-Predicate usage can be simplified using the `PredicateBuilder` class.
-It offers a more simpler predicate building.
-Please see the below sample code which which selects all people with a certain name and age.
+You can simplify predicate usage with the `PredicateBuilder` class, which offers simpler predicate building.
+Please see the below example code which selects all people with a certain name and age.

 ```java
 public Set<Person> getWithNameAndAgeSimplified( String name, int age ) {